Invest

 Shares of Amber Enterprises was down by 14.66 per cent as of 1:50 PM, trading at around Rs 7,232 apiece.
 The stock has so far fallen as much as 17.65 per cent during the session to an intraday low of Rs 6,980 per share.

 “Prevailing high commodity prices, currency depreciation, and minimum wage revision in UP and Haryana poses headwinds in consumer durables and electronics division.
-For Bare PCB business, there has been increase in input costs of copper-clad laminate.
+For Bare Printed Circuit Board (PCB) business, there has been increase in input costs of copper-clad laminate.
 Prices has increased by more than 60 per cent in the last one year and is still increasing.
 Gold prices have also increased by approximately 60 per cent in the last one year, and prices still continue to increase,” Executive Chairman Jasbir Singh said during the company's post-earnings call.

 The management said Haryana raised minimum wages by 35 per cent and Uttar Pradesh by 22 per cent, increasing manufacturing costs at its plants.